tez-capital/docs.tez.capital_content/en/getting-started/best-practices.md

 ### Two computers
 You will need two computers and both computers will be running TezBake.
 One computer will be used for baking and the other computer will be used as a backup.
 A manual failover of the Ledger hardware will be necessary to start baking on the second computer if the first computer fails.
 The second computer is optional, but it is highly recommended.
 If you only have one computer, you will need to have a backup plan in place in case the computer fails.

-### Two Ledger Nano S or Nano S Plus
+### Two Ledger Nano S Plus or Nano X
-While having two computers is somewhat optional, especially for a smaller baker, having two Ledger Nano S or Nano S Plus hardware wallets is very highly recommended.
+While having two computers is somewhat optional, especially for a smaller baker, having two Ledger Nano S Plus or Nano X hardware wallets is very highly recommended.
 You will need to have two hardware wallets for the following reasons:
 * In the event of Ledger hardware failure
 * To transfer tez to your payment wallet or elsewhere, without interrupting baking
 * To vote on Tezos governance proposals, without interrupting baking